 Bartering is still very common in many parts of the world.

 Speaking personally, I can say how uncomfortable I felt the first time I had to barter at a market in East Asia.
 It got easier (and the amounts I paid became much lower) – but it took time to develop this skill.
 Should the world economy crash and we needed to rely on bartering again, most of us would struggle.

 Marksmanship is something that we still respect and honor through events like the Olympics and ISSF.
 However, the percentage of people who know and utilize this skill is in a decline.
 Heck, even “trained” police officers are lacking marksmanship skills!

 Luckily, there are some organizations – like Project Appleseed – which are hoping to revive this lost skill for future generations.

 17. Making their Own Cleaning Products

 You’ve probably heard that our great-grandparents used to make soap out of animal fat, but do you have any clue on how to actually do it?
-This excellent article should get you started.
+Check out this article on how to make wood ash soap.

 If there were a major economic collapse or grid failure, most of us would be incredibly dirty and we’d all be facing a major hygiene problem!

 When we picture our great-grandparents’ and grandparents’ lives on the farm, we picture them gardening and tending the animals – but we tend to omit the foraging part.